-5.1 Simulation Settings
+A. Simulation Settings

-The WSN area of interest is supposed to be divided into 16 regular subregions and we use the same energy consumption model as in our previous work (Idrees et al. 2015).
-Table 2 gives the chosen parameters settings.
+The WSN area of interest is supposed to be divided into 16 regular subregions and we use the same energy consumption than in our previous work [8].
+Table II gives the chosen parameters settings.

-Table 2.
-Relevant parameters for network initialization
+TABLE II: Relevant parameters for network initialization.

 Parameter Value

 Sensing field $(50 \times 25) \ m^2$

 WSN size 100, 150, 200, 250, and 300 nodes

 Initial energy in range 500-700 Joules

 Sensing period duration of 60 minutes

 E{th} 36 Joules

 R_s 5 m

-R_c 10 m

 $lpha_i^j$ 0.6

-eta_i^{j} 0.4
+β_i^j 0.4

 To obtain experimental results which are relevant, simulations with five different node densities going from 100 to 300 nodes were performed considering each time 25 randomly generated networks.
 The nodes are deployed on a field of interest of (50×25) m^2 in such a way that they cover the field with a high coverage ratio.
 Each node has an initial energy level, in Joules, which is randomly drawn in the interval [500 - 700].
-If its energy provision reaches a value below the threshold $E{th} = 36$ Joules, the minimum energy needed for a node to stay active during one period, it will no longer participate in the coverage task.
-This value corresponds to the energy needed by the sensing phase, obtained by multiplying the energy consumed in the active state (9.72 mW) with the time in seconds for one period (3600 seconds), and adding the energy for the pre-sensing phases.
+If its energy provision reaches a value below the threshold $E{th} = 36$ Joules, the minimum energy needed for a node to stay active during one period, it will no more participate in the coverage task.
+This value corresponds to the energy needed by the sensing phase, obtained by multiplying the energy consumed in active state (9.72 mW) with the time in seconds for one period (3600 seconds), and adding the energy for the pre-sensing phases.
 According to the interval of initial energy, a sensor may be active during at most 20 periods.

 The values of α_i^j and β_i^j have been chosen to ensure a good network coverage and a longer WSN lifetime.
-Higher priority is given to the undercoverage (by setting the α_i^j with a larger value than β_i^j so as to prevent the non-coverage for the interval i of the sensor j.
-On the other hand, β_i^j is assigned to a value which is slightly lower so as to minimize the number of active sensor nodes which contribute in covering the interval.
+We have given a higher priority to the undercoverage (by setting the α_i^j with a larger value than β_i^j) so as to prevent the non-coverage for the interval i of the sensor j.
+On the other hand, we have assigned to β_i^j a value which is slightly lower so as to minimize the number of active sensor nodes which contribute in covering the interval.

-The following performance metrics are used to evaluate the efficiency of the approach.
+We introduce the following performance metrics to evaluate the efficiency of our approach.

-- Network Lifetime: the lifetime is defined as the time elapsed until the coverage ratio falls below a fixed threshold.
+Network Lifetime: the lifetime is defined as the time elapsed until the coverage ratio falls below a fixed threshold.
 Lifetime95 and Lifetime50 denote, respectively, the amount of time during which is guaranteed a level of coverage greater than 95% and 50%.
 The WSN can fulfill the expected monitoring task until all its nodes have depleted their energy or if the network is no more connected.
-This last condition is crucial because without network connectivity a sensor may not be able to send to a base station an event it has sensed. - Coverage Ratio (CR): it measures how well the WSN is able to observe the area of interest.
-In our case, the sensor field is discretized as a regular grid, which yields the following equation:
+This last condition is crucial because without network connectivity a sensor may not be able to send to a base station an event it has sensed.

+Coverage Ratio (CR): it measures how well the WSN is able to observe the area of interest.
+In our case, we discretized the sensor field as a regular grid, which yields the following equation:

-$$\operatorname{cr}(\%) = \frac{n}{N} \times 100$$
+$$\operatorname{CR}(\%) = \frac{n}{N} \times 100$$

 where n is the number of covered grid points by active sensors of every subregions during the current sensing phase and N is total number of grid points in the sensing field.
-In simulations a layout of $N = 51 \times 26 = 1326$ grid points is considered.
+In our simulations we have set a layout of $N=51\times26=1326$ grid points.

-• Active Sensors Ratio (ASR): a major objective of our protocol is to activate as few nodes as possible, in order to minimize the communication overhead and maximize the WSN lifetime.
+Active Sensors Ratio (ASR): a major objective of our protocol is to activate as few nodes as possible, in order to minimize the communication overhead and maximize the WSN lifetime.
 The active sensors ratio is defined as follows: